 Are Asia-Pacific leaders still lagging in digital readiness?

-It seems business leaders and owners across Asia-Pacific are not ready to take their organisations forward.
+Are business leaders across the Asia-Pacific ready to take their organisations forward?

-Much of the region, the same study found, is struggling with the scale of change required and looking for a way through the complexity.
+Much of the region is struggling with the scale of change required and looking for a way through the complexity.

-Countries like Singapore might be at the forefront of digital transformation, with its efforts towards a ‘Smart Nation’, are well underway at the enterprise and government level.
+Countries like Singapore might be at the forefront of digital transformation, with its efforts towards creating a ‘Smart Nation’ well underway at the enterprise and government levels.

-However, comparison of Singapore leaders against the great digital leader archetype shows significant gaps and the need for leaders in the country to make substantial changes to the way they lead.
+However, a comparison of Singapore leaders against the great digital leader archetype shows significant gaps and the need for leaders in the country to make substantial changes to the way they work.

 Failure to lead by example

-According to its poll of 2,000 business and HR professionals, a staggering 59% of respondents thought senior leaders did little to promote a culture of innovation across their organisations and lead by example.
+According to a poll of 2,000 business and HR professionals, a staggering 59% of respondents thought senior leaders did little to promote a culture of innovation across their organisations or lead by example.

 While parts of the region showed strong leadership and imagination in preparing for the future of work, the report highlights other concerns.
 For example: